What is the compression-to-breath ratio for CPR performed by a single rescuer on an infant?

 Study for the Basic Life Support Instructor Test.
 Prepare with flashcards and multiple-choice questions, each accompanied by hints and explanations.
 Get ready for your exam!

 The compression-to-breath ratio for CPR performed by a single rescuer on an infant is 15:2.
-This ratio signifies that for every 15 chest compressions delivered to the infant, the rescuer should provide 2 breaths.
+This means that for every 15 chest compressions, the rescuer should provide 2 breaths.
+This specific ratio reflects the importance of both maintaining effective blood circulation and providing adequate oxygenation to an infant during a cardiac arrest scenario.

 Subscribe